espocrm/documentation/docs/administration/emails.md

 The administrator also can manage personal email accounts of users (at Administration > Personal Email Accounts).

+!!! warning "Important"

-**Important**: By default, regular users don’t have **access** to personal email accounts.
+    By default, regular users don’t have **access** to personal email accounts.
 Administrator needs to allow access to *Personal Email Accounts* scope in Roles.

+!!! warning "Important"

-**Important**: This is required to have the email functionality working properly.
+    This is required to have the email functionality working properly.
 User records need to have their email address (or multiple addresses) set in the *Email* field.
 Only administrator can change the *Email* field for users.
 It's supposed that the user's email address is the same as the email address of the user's personal email account.

 ## Email Filters